This post may contain affiliate links that help support the blog when you make a purchase

 ADHD Symptoms In Adults (and Negative Terms Used To Describe Them)

 People with ADHD are often accused of being careless, when in fact they care too much.
 Hyperfocus and perfectionistic tendencies can lead people with ADHD to focus for far too long on tasks, making them forget other projects and goals that need to be accomplished.
 Combine that with the need to please people so they won’t be irritated or annoyed with us, and you’ve got a recipe for disaster.

 Every single person with ADHD has been called irresponsible at least once, and it doesn’t get any easier.
 We lose and misplace items, sometimes very important items.
 This can appear like irresponsibility to people who don’t know any better.
 Issues with executive function cause problems for people with ADHD can keep them from being able to organize and recall where items are.

-I guess by now you know you’re sensitive, especially when someone’s criticism leave you feeling rejected.
+I guess by now you know you’re sensitive, especially when someone’s criticism leaves you feeling rejected.
 If you suffer from ADHD, you can also suffer from “rejection-sensitive dysphoria.”
 RSD, as it is sometimes called, makes a person feel more stressed and upset during times of perceived rejection than the normal person, causing them to react in ways that may seem over the top to the person who triggered them.
 This sometimes can have a strain on our relationships.